 For students enrolled in the Honors Program, University Residences and the Honors Program collaboratively offer a living-learning experience in Edens Hall.
 Students benefit from living among a group that shares academic goals and interests and where residential programs and activities complement the classroom.
 To ensure successful placement in the Honors Program Community, apply to the program on time and select the Honors Program Community in your housing application.
 Space is limited!

 Fairhaven College Community

 For students enrolled in Fairhaven College, the Fairhaven College Community offers an optional living-learning experience in stack 11 of the Fairhaven Complex.
 Students benefit from living among a group that shares academic goals and interests, where residential programs and activities complement the classroom.
 To ensure successful placement in the Fairhaven College Community, apply to Fairhaven on time and select the Fairhaven College Community in your housing application.

-Western offers residential experiences for students seeking exposure to other cultures, languages and perspectives.
+Western offers residential experiences for students seeking exposure to other cultures, languages, and perspectives.

-Available exclusively to freshmen arriving fall quarter, the Viking Launch program gives participants a focused head-start on college life at Western.
+Available exclusively to freshmen arriving fall quarter, the Viking Launch program gives participants a focused head-start on college live at Western.
 Students arrive on campus seven days early for an intensive week of study and preparation for a successful first year.
-Residence as cohort is an integral part of the program, so living on campus is required and participants are placed in the Fairhaven Complex or Ridgeway Kappa.
+Residents as cohort is an integral part of the program, so living on campus is required and participants are placed in the Fairhaven Complex or Ridgeway Kappa.